 The possession, sale, use or furnishing of alcohol on the campus of Clark Atlanta University is governed by University policy, Georgia state law and federal law.
 To that end, CAU prohibits the illicit or unauthorized possession, use, consumption, sale, manufacture, or distribution of illegal drugs and/or alcoholic beverages by its students and employees on University-owned and/or controlled property or as part of any University-related activities.
 The strict enforcement of alcohol laws on campus is the primary responsibility of the Department of Public Safety, and only under certain limited circumstances is the consumption of alcohol permitted on the University's campus.
-However, under no circumstances does the University further recognizes that the possession, use, purchase of, or attempt to purchase alcohol by or on behalf of anyone under 21 years of age is illegal.
+However, under no circumstances does the University condone the sale, furnishing or providing of alcohol to a person under the age of 21.
+The University further recognizes that the possession, use, purchase of, or attempt to purchase alcohol by or on behalf of anyone under 21 years of age is illegal.